Dom Bridges, creator of Haeckels

-REV On Air with Dom Bridges of Haeckels
+REV On Air: Sustainable Skincare With Dom Bridges of Haeckels

 In episode three of our podcast, we chat with Dom Bridges, creator of the Margate based brand Haeckels.
 We speak to Dom about what brought him to a small seaside town to start a line based mostly on seaweed and what success means in a time of unprecedented environmental issues.
 If you haven’t had chance to listen yet or simply want to review Dom’s episode, read our key takeaways below.